idearium/cli/README.md

 - context, the kubectl context that should be used.
 - locations, the Kubernetes objects to work with.
+- namespace, if provied, will override the generated namespace.
 - path, the path to the folder containing Kuberentes manifest YAML files.
 - region, an optional region, mostly required for production.